rafaeltmbr/clock/src/components/label-input/README.md

 # label-input
 The label-input component is used to receive a user text input and send it to anyone who is interested.
+This component is instantiated from the LabelInput class found in the label-input.js file.
 The following screenshots (from Android v4.4.4 alarm clock) show the expected graphical results with the label-input element being in the spotlight (please, disconsider the mobile keyboard and background elements):

 <div id="images-container" style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">